rainbowdashlabs/sql-java/docs/de/02/code_style.md

        COALESCE(friend.count, 0)
 FROM ( -- (1)
          SELECT id
-         FROM spieler
+         FROM player
          WHERE last_online > NOW() - '10 DAYS':: INTERVAL
      ) aktiv
          LEFT JOIN ( -- (3)
     SELECT user_id, COUNT(1) AS friend_count
     FROM ( -- (2)
-             SELECT spieler_1 AS spieler_id
+             SELECT player_1 AS spieler_id
              FROM friend_graph
              UNION ALL
-             SELECT spieler_2 AS spieler_id
+             SELECT player_2 AS spieler_id
              FROM friend_graph
          ) flat_friend_graph
     GROUP BY user_id